tscode/StructPack.jl/README.md

 Support for popular types and standard packages could also rather easily be added via package extensions.
 I will patiently be waiting for corresponding issues and pull requests.

-> Can I trust you that [`unpack`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.unpack) does not destroy my computer and the internet?
+> Can I trust you that [`unpack`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.unpack) will not destroy my computer and the internet?

 Certainly not!
 But StructPack.jl tries its best to be safe.
 In particular, it never calls `eval`.
 The most sensitive operation is unpacking via [`TypedFormat`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.TypedFormat), where runtime-dependent constructors are called.
 By default, it is checked that these constructors actually fit the abstract type to be unpacked.
-Nevertheless, in situations where you do not understand the subtypes well, it is in principle possible that more or less arbitrary code is executed.
+Nevertheless, in situations where you do not understand the type graph well, and do not know what the constructors are capable of, it is in principle possible that more or less arbitrary code is executed.

 > Can I load generic msgpack files?

-This should work as long as your file does not make use of extensions of the msgpack format.
+Yes, this should work.
+Just call [`unpack`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.unpack) on the stream without a type or format.
-The special format enabling this under the hood is the [`AnyFormat`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.AnyFormat).
+Under the hood, this is implemented via the special [`AnyFormat`](https://tscode.github.io/StructPack.jl/dev/formats/#StructPack.AnyFormat).

+When you need generic unpacking that leaves the ordering in msgpack maps intact (since `Dict` is used by default, the order is lost), drop an issue.

 > What about msgpack files that do not exactly fit my struct?
 Can I load them?